Embird Embroidery Software

 Sfumato Stitch - Third masked layer

-The third layer contains only the green color range.
+The third layer containing the green color range.

 Three masked Sfumato objects as stacked layers with different colors